browserify/browser-resolve/README.md

 Options:

 * filename - the calling filename where the require call originated (in the source)
+* package - package metadata from where the require call originated
 * paths - require.paths array to use if nothing is found on the normal node_modules recursive walk
 * packageFilter - transform the parsed package.json contents before looking at the "main" field
 * modules - object with module id/name -> path mappings to consult before doing manual resolution (use to provide core modules)